rhendricksen/test-automation-frameworks/README.md

 ## Example test app
 Included in the repository is an example MEAN stack app.
-It is a simple app with a angular frontend, node.js backend which is used to test against.
+It is a simple app with a angular frontend, node.js backend and in memory mongodb server which can be used as the application to test against.
 It's included in the example-test-app folder.